-If you decide to take on a factor, you must notify all your customers of the new arrangement.
-Often at the start of a new factoring relationship, the factor will take on existing debtors, so you may have to make a very substantial payment right at the start.
+A company must notify all its customers of the new arrangement, and hand over the task of collecting debts to the factoring company.
+Often at the start of a new factoring relationship, the factor will take on existing debtors, which can involve a very substantial payment being made right at the start.

 What about bad debts?

-Even though some factors technically buy the invoices from a company, their contracts are very specific that if an invoice is not paid within a certain time period (usually 120 days from the date the invoice is first issued, or 90 days from the original due date) the factor will reclaim any advances it has made against the invoice.
+Even though some factors technically buy the invoices from a company, their contracts are very specific that if an invoice is not paid within a certain time period (usually 90 days) the factor will reclaim any advances it has made against the invoice.

-However most factors will offer a credit insurance service where the debts are covered.
+However most factors will offer a “without recourse” service where the debts are insured.
 This costs quite a bit extra but can be worthwhile.
-Typically insurance will cover 85% of a debt rather than the whole thing, but when a customer goes bust, getting 85% feels far better than getting nothing at all!
+Typically insurance will cover 80% of a debt rather than the whole thing, but when a customer goes bust, getting 80% feels far better than getting nothing at all!